Need the letter itself, not the template?

-Most QSBS failures are documentation failures.
-The exclusion doesn't disappear because the stock didn't qualify — it disappears because no one can prove it did.
-That's why QSBS attestation letters matter, even though the IRS doesn't require them.
+Most QSBS failures are substantiation failures.
+The exclusion doesn't disappear because the stock didn't qualify — it disappears because no one can substantiate that it did.
+In tax practice, substantiation is the obligation to back every position on a return with contemporaneous records that hold up under examination.
+A QSBS attestation letter is the centerpiece of your Section 1202 substantiation file — even though the IRS doesn't require one.

 Think of this as your editorial checklist before you sign anything.